Upcoming Sermons

 Focus: The Kingdom of God isn’t built on merit but on mercy.
 Christ gives us what we don’t deserve—His righteousness, His welcome, His life.

-September 14 – The Lost Sons
+September 14 – Two Brothers

 Text: Luke 15:11-32